rubiojr/rubiojr.github.com/_posts/2013-01-13-getting-openwrt-router-statistics-with-ruby.md

                :body => "username=#{username}&password=#{password}",
                :headers => { 'Content-Type' => 'application/x-www-form-urlencoded' }

+# Do something with the data
 # pp parser.parse(r.body)
 {% endhighlight %}

-The request returns some useful info we will use in further requests
+The request returns auth info we will use in further requests:

 {% highlight ruby %}
 # Get sysauth cookie and session path, will use it to send